HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Segment_Methods.md

 For example, the syntax to get the label text is `segment.selectedValue.label(text)`.
 In previous versions this was written as `segment.selectedValue.label.text`.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}/*Sample code to use the addSectionAt method without animation.
+/*Sample code to use the addSectionAt method without animation.
 In this sample code, the data is added above the 15th Index position in the Segment,mySegment.*/

 formSegment.mysegment.addSectionAt(dataObj1, 15);